Portuguese Macau: Attempted Dutch takeover

-Having an important strategic position, Macau was attacked several times by the Dutch (enemies of Spain and Portugal due to the union of these two countries between 1580 and 1640), who were envious of the monopoly the Portuguese enjoyed and wanted to control trade between Europe and the Far East.
+Having an important strategic position, Macau was attacked several times by the Dutch during the Eighty Years' War.

 King Philip III of Spain, who was at war with the Dutch, put an embargo on Dutch trading ships in all his territories including Portugal, so these ships headed east, causing many problems for the Portuguese settled in this region.
 In 1601, a Dutch fleet led by Admiral Van Neck appeared in Macau.
 In 1603, warships from Holland bombarded the city; and in the years 1604 and 1607 came, respectively, the expeditions led by Admirals Wybrand van Warwijck and Cornelis Matelieff de Jonge.

-These Dutch invasion attempts forced the Portuguese authorities to build a defensive system for the city.
+These Dutch appearances forced the Portuguese authorities to build a defensive system for the city.
 But the Chinese authorities through threats prevented the fortification of Macau at all costs, fearing a possible coup against China.
-In 1614, the Emperor, through a decree, sanctioned the construction of fortifications in Macau.
+In 1614, through a decree, the Emperor sanctioned the construction of fortifications in Macau.
 The Portuguese managed to build their desired and necessary fortifications, thanks to the magnificent gifts offered to the mandarins in charge of watching the city.

-The most famous Dutch invasion took place on June 22, 1622, when 800 soldiers landed on Cacilhas beach.
+The most famous Dutch invasion took place on 22 June 1622.
+On the morning of 24 June, 800 soldiers from the invading army landed at Cacilhas beach.
 They advanced cautiously towards the center of the city, suffering heavy bombardment from cannons at the Fortaleza do Monte.
-After two days of fighting, on the 24th of June, a Jesuit priest fired a cannon shot and accurately hit a wagon loaded with gunpowder belonging to the Dutch, disconcerting the invading forces.
+It was then a wagon loaded with gunpowder belonging to the Dutch exploded, whether due to a Jesuit cannon shot or by mishandled gunpowder by the Japanese mercenaries among the Dutch, disconcerting the invading forces.
 It is also on this day that Macau's small military garrison (consisting of approximately 200 soldiers and a few fortresses, namely Fortaleza do Monte and Fortaleza da Guia) defeated the invading forces.
 The Dutch, defeated, threw themselves overboard in an attempt to reach the boats.
 Many drowned and one of the boats, overcrowded, sank.
 Portuguese records say that a few dozen Portuguese died and that around 350 Dutch died in combat or drowned.
 For Macau, unprepared, the victory was considered a miracle.
 After the victory, Macao residents celebrated the 24th of June, Victory Day, as City Day.
 It is also on this day that Saint John the Baptist, the patron saint of the city, is celebrated.
 Legend has it that by his cloak, the enemy's shots were deflected, saving the city from the Dutch invaders.
-This day was a public holiday and celebrated every year with great parties and joy until 1999, the date when Macau's sovereignty was transferred to China.
-After the transfer, this day was no longer a public holiday and was virtually forgotten.
+This day was a public holiday and celebrated every year until 1999, the date when Macau was transferred to China.